Cookies on this website

 Dennis Mazingi, along with fellow speakers, at the 2025 SAAPS Congress.

 I would like to express my gratitude to the Department of Paediatric Surgery at East London for the invitation to speak at the SAAPS Congress, Professor Milind Chitnis for his help in coordinating the collaboration with the Pan African Paediatric Surgeons Association (PAPSA), and to the Eyabantwana Trust for their work supporting paediatric surgical services in the Eastern Cape.
+I would also like to express my gratitude to the NIHR for the support of our project in Zimbabwe and Tanzania.

 Blog posts